-Black spruce is used for its health benefits, medicinal properties, and therapeutic activity.
+Black spruce is used for its health benefits, and medicinal, therapeutic activity.

 A tall tree that is very common in Europe and Canada, black spruce (in Quebec) or simply spruce (in Europe) grows on chalky or limestone soil, is hardy to the cold and survives in high altitudes.
-Its size can exceed 100 feet (30 meters), and black spruce has a lifespan that reaches 5 centuries.
+It reaches 100 feet (30 m) and has a lifespan of 5 centuries.

 A prized collection for American Indians, gummy sap collected from black spruce was chewed on by women to maintain the whiteness of their teeth.